Grocery shopping is a necessary evil.

 Know how much you can spend on groceries and stick to that limit.
 Having a book or using the internet so you know the prices of grocery items is time-consuming – but can help you stick to that budget.
 Do a rough running total as you shop so you know how much you have spent, and how much you have to go.

 If you are notoriously bad at over-spending at the supermarket, get your cash out first and leave your card at home.
 Take a calculator – that way there is no possible way you can go over budget!
 Harsh, but it works.

 This is why doing your grocery shopping online is great – because you can total up the groceries you need (plus who wants to actually go to the supermarket when they can deliver it for you!).

 Money Saving Hint:

-Instead of buying pre-grated cheese, buy a large block of cheese and grate it yourself and pop it in the freezer.
+Instead of buying pre-grated cheese, buy a large block of cheese (when it is on sale) and grate it yourself and pop it in the freezer.

 4. Keep a Pantry Staples List

 Staples mean you always have the cooking basics in your cupboard – and replace them as needed.
 Items like flour and sugar and milk.
 Know what you usually stock in your pantry and pick up extra if they are on sale.

 It’s also a great idea to keep a few easy meals on hand in the pantry – like pasta and pasta sauce for those nights you are tempted by takeout!